buzzqw/TUS/OBSS/OBSSv2-eng.md

 | Y | - | - | 1d6*100 | - | - | - | - |
 | Z | 1d3*100 | 1d4*100 | 1d6*100 | 1d4*100 | 1d6, 50\% | 2d6, 50\% | 3 any, 50\% |

 When the treasure is indicated by multiple letters, the creature possesses both indicated treasures.
-Some particularly \emph creatures might have the same treasure multiple times (2 H, i.e., 2 times treasure H).
+Some particularly creatures might have the same treasure multiple times (2 H, i.e., 2 times treasure H).

 ---